 Keeping your dentures clean is very important.
 You must prevent a build-up of bacteria on the denture surface.
 Here is my guide to cleaning dentures.
 One mistake a lot of denture wearers make using a normal tooth brush and normal toothpaste.

 A normal toothpaste is much too abrasive for dentures.
 Toothpastes are designed to clean and polish tooth enamel, which is extremely hard.
 The acrylic used in dentures, even the most expensive, is nowhere near as hard as tooth enamel.

 Using a normal toothpaste on your dentures will gradually dull the denture surface, leaving microscopic scratches all over the acrylic.
 This actually makes it easier for bacteria to collect on the denture.

-A great addition for cleaning dentures is an
+An essential tool for cleaning dentures is an ultrasonic denture cleaner.

 These clean the whole denture, inside and out, using ultrasonics in a small bath.
 Ultrasonic denture cleaners are great at shifting any tiny deposits in the nooks and crannies of a denture.

 BUT the denture has to be reasonably clean before it goes in the bath.
 You still need to give it a good brushing to remove any food debris and plaque.
 Then the ultrasonic cleaner will do the rest.

 To find out more about cleaning your dentures, GO TO MY NEW PAGE AT Best Denture Products by Dallas dentist Dr. Lorin Berland.

 One thing I am asked about a lot is how to make denture teeth look whiter.
 You can read my guide at the How to Whiten Dentures page.

 Dentures can sometimes cause problems, the main one being discomfort or irritation of one sort or another.
 You can read more about this at Denture Pain.